Fusion energy gain factor: Scientific breakeven

 Over time, new types of fusion devices were proposed with different operating systems.
-Of particular note is the concept of inertial confinement fusion, or ICF.
-The magnetic approaches, MCF for short, are generally designed to operate in the (quasi) steady state.
+Magnetic confinement fusion approaches (MCF) are generally designed to operate in the (quasi) steady state.
 That is, the plasma is maintained in fusion conditions for time scales much longer than the fusion reactions, on the order of seconds or minutes.
 The goal is to allow most of the fuel time to undergo a fusion reaction.
-In contrast, ICF reactions last only for a time on the order of dozens of fusion reactions, and instead attempt to ensure the conditions are such that the much of fuel will undergo fusion even in this very short time span.
+In contrast, inertial confinement fusion (ICF) reactions last only for a time on the order of dozens of fusion reactions, and instead attempt to ensure the conditions are such that much of the fuel will undergo fusion even in this very short time span.
 To do so, ICF devices compress the fuel to extreme conditions, where the self-heating reactions occur very rapidly.

 In an MCF device, the initial plasma is set up and maintained by large magnets, which in modern superconducting devices requires very little energy to run.
 Once set up, the steady state is maintained by injecting heat into the plasma with a variety of devices.
 These devices represent the vast majority of the energy needed to keep the system running.
 They are also relatively efficient, with perhaps as much as half of the electricity fed into them ending up as energy in the plasma.
 For this reason, P_{heat} in the steady state is something fairly close to all of the energy being fed into the reactor, and the efficiency of the heating systems is generally ignored.
 When the total efficiency is considered then it is generally not part of the calculation of Q, but instead included in the calculation of engineering breakeven, Q_{eng} (see below).